tposney/midi-qol/README.md

     await MidiQOL.completeItemRoll(item, options);
 }
 ```
-* WHich sort of Macro to use?
+* Which sort of Macro to use?
   - macro.execute/macro.ItemMacro effects (DAE) are applied to the target (run when added and run again when deleted) and are able to access fields from the caster and the target (see the DAE readme).
 They can be especially useful if you need to change a field that should not be changed via active effects, like temphp (or any effect that might get changed after the effect is applied, hp is the classic example).
 They are only applied to the target if the attack hit or the target did not save.
 Since the macro is also called when the active effect is removed from the target you are able to do any cleanup you want.
   - OnUse macros (set on the item sheet).
 These are run whenever the item is used, even if the attack missed.
 You can do pretty much anything inside the macro and the result is awaited.
 Look in here for the information that is provided.
 You can't pass arguments to OnUse macros yourself.
 Useful if you want to do something to targets/other tokens/self that can't be expressed/should not be done with active effects.
   - DamageBonusMacro, this is run whenever an attack rolls damage.
 The main idea is to enhance the damage rolled by the attack which does not depend on the item used, things like sneak attack/hunter's mark and so on.
 The same information is passed to the macro and can be awaited.